-All staff and volunteers working at our school have a responsibility to report concerns to the designated leads for safeguarding: Mrs L. Vollans (Headteacher), Mrs S Rand (Deputy Head Teacher), Mrs D Barclay (Teacher), Mrs C Hill (Teacher) and Mrs R Stevens (Parent Support Officer).
+All staff and volunteers working at our school have a responsibility to report concerns to the designated leads for safeguarding: Mrs L. Vollans (Executive Headteacher), Mrs S Rand (Head of School), Mrs D Barclay (Assistant Headteacher), Mrs C Hill (SENCO) and Mrs R Stevens (Parent Support Adviser).

 Areas of Safeguarding

 Our safeguarding policies cover all areas of school life and include:

 - Staff and visitors- ensuring they are vetted, informed and trained.

 - Children’s behaviour- promoting safe and happy behaviours and lifestyles.

 - Parents, carers and families – promoting links and supporting families.

 - Premises -keeping them safe, pleasant and fit for purpose.

 - Curriculum -providing positive, exciting, interesting and life affirming learning experiences.